challasumanth64/Online-Voting-System/RENDER_DEPLOYMENT.md

 1. Go to each service dashboard
 2. Click "Manual Deploy" → "Deploy latest commit"

+## Teacher Login

+To log in as a teacher in the application, use the secret key: `king`

 ## Notes
 - The `.env` file has been committed to the repository for easier deployment
-- In production, you should change the `TEACHER_SECRET` to a secure value
+- For better security in production, consider changing the `TEACHER_SECRET` to a more complex value
 - Make sure to update the environment variables with your actual service URLs after deployment